-Crackling - this is the crispy skin on the roast cooked until it is crispy and delicious.
-Before cooking pat the skin dry, score it then rub it with oil and salt.
+Crackling - this is the crispy skin on the roast cooked until it is crunchy and delicious.
+Before cooking pat the skin dry, score through the skin in a criss cross pattern, and halfway through the fat layer underneath, and then rub it with salt to draw out the excess moisture.
 Do not baste during cooking or it will not be crisp.
-Increase temperature again for last 20 minutes of cooking.
+Cook uncovered in a hot oven (425F) for about 30 minutes to start the crackling, and then reduce the oven temperature as required for the remainder of the cooking time.
 Cook roasts with crackling uncovered for the whole cooking time.

 Roasting in a Crock Pot - first sear the joint in a frying pan to seal and brown on all sides.
 Then place in a crock pot, cover and cook slowly for several hours.
 The meat should fall apart when done.
 Note: you will not produce crackling in a crock pot.

 Pork Chops & Steaks

 Thin and medium cut chops: For succulent, tasty meat you can grill, BBQ or pan fry for 6 to 8 minutes each side.

 Thick cut chops: Grill, BBQ or pan fry for 8 to 10 minutes each side.

 Roasted thick cut chops: Sear in a fry pan on both sides, then roast at 180oC / 350oF for 30 to 40 minutes.

 Stuffed Pork Chops: As an alternative - make a horizontal cut into the chop to create a pocket to contain a stuffing.